devarops/RepRes_Blog/what_is_reproducible_research.md

 Access to the source code, the raw data, and the computing environment is necessary but not enough to ensure reproducibility.
 To continually verify the reproducibility of a result, its production must be automated.
-This automation [verifies/ensures] that a result is reproducible each time a change is made.
+Automation ensures that a result is reproducible each time a change is made.

 ## Conclusion